 According to the Karnataka Commerce and Industries Department, the two wind farms will have a combined capacity of nearly 1.4GW.

-The first wind facility will use an investment of $531m (INR88.6bn) across a 1,350-acre land area across Ballari and Davangere.
-This site 600MW of energy capacity.
+The first wind facility will use investment of $531m (INR88.6bn) across a 1,350-acre land area across Ballari and Davangere.
+This site will have 600MW of energy capacity.

 Over the last two months, the state government has approved investments of up to $2.9bn (INR216.11bn), according to the department.